gaehlerm/SoftwareEngineering/README.md

 A common question is "What to test?".
 A very simple answer is: everything.
 This is certainly a correct answer, although you cannot always test everything equally extensively.
 You will simply lack the capacity for that.
 Instead, at Google, they came up with the Beyoncé Rule.
 [Software Engineering at Google] She sings in her song, "If you like it, then you should have put a ~~ring~~ *test* on it."
 Apparently, this applies to most of your code.
 You do like your code, don't you?

+## Exceptions and Tests

+One thing people people frequently forget to test are exceptions.
+And you should not only test the type of the exception, but also the exception message.
+Both, the exception type and the message, are important.
+That's why they exist.

+TDD may help to avoid this issue.
+With TDD you first write the test and you'll realize right away that the your tests already pass.
+Which is an indication that there is something wrong with your tests.

 ## Not Automatable Tests

 As software engineers, we aim to automate everything, including tests.
 However, this is not always possible.
 There are still things that we can hardly automate.
 One example is image processing algorithms.
 How much can an image be compressed while still maintaining good quality?
 This is very difficult to determine with an automated test and is better assessed by humans.
 When running complex simulations, such as analyzing the aerodynamics of an airplane, it is impossible to create a test to verify the accuracy of the simulation results.
 Simply because you don't know the correct result.
 You can only judge if the result makes sense based on your experience.
 There are still things that are better tested by humans than computers.